LCJG-BetaLabs/LCJG-Fullstack-Engineer-Test/README.md

-After you finsih the test please zip them all to a single file and email to alanyu@lcjgroup.com
+After finsihing the test, please compress the source file and email to alanyu@lcjgroup.com and matthewlam@lcjgroup.com